Brickline Greenway: Spring Avenue between Page & Lindell Blvds.

 PROJECT OVERVIEW

-Great Rivers Greenway, the City of St. Louis and many partners are collaborating to build a segment of the Brickline Greenway so that people can connect on foot, by bicycle, stroller, and/or wheelchair through the Covenant Blu-Grand Center neighborhood to destinations like Fairground Park, shops and businesses, nonprofit organizations, churches, schools and community centers, to the Grand Center Arts District, Saint Louis University and Veterans Hospital, along with mass transit.
+Great Rivers Greenway, the City of St. Louis and many partners are collaborating to build a segment of the Brickline Greenway so that people can connect on foot, by bicycle, stroller, and/or wheelchair through the Covenant Blu-Grand Center neighborhood to destinations like Fairground Park, shops and businesses, nonprofit organizations, churches, schools and community centers, to the Grand Center Arts District, Saint Louis University and John J. Cochran Veterans Hospital, along with mass transit.

 Project Updates